Persuade Be Convincing

 Note: The liking strategy does not lend itself to quick, in-the-moment application in the case of securing a raise for Sarah.
 The principle would be to build a relationship with your boss: go to lunch together, offer sincere compliments regularly, and get to know him or her.
 Then when you ask for the raise, your boss will be influenced by the positive feelings he or she has toward you.

 Marketers use this one all the time: Last chance!
 Only two seats left!
-Limited quantities available!
+Click now to receive your order by tomorrow!
 In fact, scarcity is one of the most heavily researched and best documented persuasive tactics in applied psychology.
-The current name for the fear of scarcity is FOMO (Fear Of Missing Out).
-Foment some FOMO in your audience by pointing out what they could lose by not acting.
+If a genuine element of scarcity is part of your pitch, pointing it out to your audience will bolster your call to action.

 “I’ve hired a lot of programmers over the years.
 I know what a gem Sarah is.
 Talent like hers comes along once in every 50 hires or so.
 We definitely want to keep her happy.”

-Conveying bad news is a crucial and often delicate persuasive task.
-You generally want to deliver the news while still keeping your audience’s good will.
+Conveying bad news is a delicate persuasive task.
+The trick is to deliver the news clearly and honestly while maintaining your audience’s good will.
 A skilled communicator gives bad news in a way that persuades the audience to accept it without becoming overly defensive—not an easy feat.

-While delivering bad news is never pleasant, doing so is essential to business.
-To manage effectively, you must be able to say no, cut budgets, fire people, and deny requests.
+While delivering bad news is never pleasant, doing so is an essential professional skill.
+You must be able to say no, cut budgets, fire people, and deny requests.
 But you can learn to do these things calmly, with integrity and compassion.
 By using both head and heart approaches to support your message, you can dampen its negative impact.

 Bond, Bridge, Bad News, Build

-When planning a bad news delivery (and you must plan it, not just wing it), try using 4B’s as your basic structure or outline: Bond, Bridge, Bad News, Build.
+When planning a bad news delivery—and you must plan it, not just wing it— try using 4B’s as your basic structure: Bond, Bridge, Bad News, Build.

-Delivering bad news is not easy for anybody involved, but doing so with honesty, kindness, and clarity will make the task less onerous.
+Delivering bad news is not easy for anybody involved, but doing so honestly, kindly, and clearly will make the task less onerous.

-Persuasion is not manipulation—the dark art of carefully choosing which facts to show and hide so that your audience is misled.
+Persuasion is not manipulation—the dark art of carefully choosing which facts to show and hide to mislead your audience.
 You don’t want to fool or force people into doing something that they wouldn’t choose if they knew more facts.

-Persuasion is showing all the facts, but in a way that helps people see things as you do . . . and say YES.
+Persuasion is showing all the facts, but in a way that helps people see things as you do . . . and say yes to your proposal.